Lucyjpjones/lj-fscr/README.md

 <img src="media/flowchart.png">

-* Boxes higlighted are only accessible when a user is logged in.
+* Boxes higlighted are only accessible when a user is registered and logged in.

 <u>**User profiles**</u>